 AMERICAN BAR ASSOCIATION

-Fourth Edition of the
+Fourth Edition of the CRIMINAL JUSTICE STANDARDS for the PROSECUTION FUNCTION

 (a) As used in these standards, “prosecutor” means any attorney, regardless of agency, title, or full or part-time assignment, who acts as an attorney to investigate or prosecute criminal cases or who provides legal advice regarding a criminal matter to government lawyers, agents, or offices participating in the investigation or prosecution of criminal cases.
 These Standards are intended to apply in any context in which a lawyer would reasonably understand that a criminal prosecution could result.